 On the outer rim of civilization, exoarchaeologist Evan McElroy sifts for his future in the scattered remains of an ancient alien race.
 The Versari left traces of their settlements across all of known space − close to a million standard years ago.
-Evan has unearthed a Versari storage device and decoded its information: a chart of every glome for thousands of light years.
-Using this chart, an explorer could find new planets, and return home safely.
+Evan has unearthed a Versari artifact that contains a stunning secret.

-The discovery is beyond priceless, carrying the potential to open up sorely needed new resources as well as places for humanity’s billions of souls to live.
-But Evan’s sponsor, the Affirmatix family of companies, will stop at nothing to keep the news from spreading beyond their control.
+Evan’s sponsor, the Affirmatix family of companies, will stop at nothing to keep the knowledge from spreading beyond their control.
 Step one of their plan is to kill the entire research team . . . starting with Evan.

 Chased by warships, the terrified scientist makes a desperate escape in a runabout, plunging into one of the newly charted glomes.
 He arrives in the Kelter system, where he is rescued by his former pilot—the beautiful and fiercely independent Mira Adastra.
 With Mira’s help, Evan hides in the Untrusted Zone on the surface of Kelter IV, just as the Affirmatix fleet arrives and blockades the entire star system, threatening to obliterate the planet.

 On Kelter, the scientist and pilot seek help from Evan’s ex-lover Kate DelMonaco, an artist whose insights have led to discoveries about the Versari many times before.